puppetlabs/puppet-instruqt-tracks/pe-deploy-and-discover-lab-2-1/01-configure-autosigning/assignment.md

     🔀 Switch to the **Linux Agent** tab.<br><br>

-11. Install the Puppet agent by using the installation script with the `custom_attributes:challengePassword` parameter:
+11. Install the Puppet agent by using the installation script with the `custom_attributes:challengePassword` parameter.

 	```
 	uri='https://puppet:8140/packages/current/install.bash'